 In 2011, Dr. Bruce G. Pratt, a 1953 Auburn University College of Veterinary Medicine alumni, donated the much-needed paving of the entrance road into the Southeastern Raptor Center.
 The road was renamed Pratt-Carden Drive after the Pratt family and his daughter, Sarah “Tosh” Carden.
 The paved road allows for easy access for school buses and groups who come to attend raptor presentations onsite.

 In November 2012, a Welcome Center was officially opened to serve as a restroom facility for guests of the educational amphitheater.
 The Welcome Center was funded largely by donations from Stephen and Lori Malkoff of Enterprise, Alabama.
-Stephen Malkoff is an artist who has honored Auburn by drawing War Eagle VI, Toomer’s Oaks, and a Tiger in recent years.
+Stephen Malkoff is an artist who has honored Auburn by drawing War Eagle VI, Toomer’s Oaks, a Tiger, War Eagle VII and Spirit in recent years.
 You can view and purchase these prints at www.tiger30.com.

 Also, in November 2012, a memorial garden was established and dedicated in honor of Paul Daniel Flournoy (1977-2010) of Fairhope, Alabama.
 Paul graduated from Auburn in 2002 with a degree in wildlife sciences.
 During his time at Auburn University, Paul volunteered at the raptor center and had a passion for birds of prey.
 The memorial garden and marker, given by the Flournoy family, is located outside of the Welcome Center and recognizes Paul’s work.